CHEWS RIDGE LOOKOUT

 Q: If I sign up with my spouse, can we work together?

 A: Yes.
-Experience in other chapters shows that couples make good lookout teams.
+Experience shows that couples make good lookout teams.

 Q: Why operate only during the day?
 Wouldn’t you see fires better at night?